Convex and Non-convex Optimization Under Generalized Smoothness: Function class

 \section{Function class}

 In this section, we discuss the function class of interest where the objective function $f$ lies.
-We start with the following two standard assumptions in the literature of unconstrained optimization, which will be assumed throughout Sections~\ref{sec:convex}~and~\ref{sec:nonconvex} unless explicitly stated. \begin{assumption} The objective function $f$ is \emph{closed} and differentiable on its \emph{open} domain $\cX$. \end{assumption} \begin{assumption} The objective function $f$ is bounded from below, i.e., $f^*:=\inf_{x\in\cX} f(x)>-\infty$. \end{assumption}
+We start with the following two standard assumptions in the literature of unconstrained optimization, which will be assumed throughout Sections~\ref{sec:convex}~and~\ref{sec:nonconvex} unless explicitly stated. \begin{assumption} The objective function $f$ is differentiable and \emph{closed} within its \emph{open} domain $\cX$. \end{assumption} \begin{assumption} The objective function $f$ is bounded from below, i.e., $f^*:=\inf_{x\in\cX} f(x)>-\infty$. \end{assumption}

-A function $f$ with an open domain is closed if and only $f(x)$ tends to infinity when $x$ approaches the boundary of $\cX$~\citep{boyd2004convex}.
-This condition is necessary for our analysis to ensure that the iterates of an algorithm with a reasonably small stepsize stay within the domain $\cX$.
-Note that for $\cX=\R^d$ considered in most unconstrained optimization papers, the condition is trivially satisfied as all continuous functions over $\R^d$ are closed.
+A function $f$ is said to be closed if its sub-level set $\{x\in\dom(f)\mid f(x)\le a\}$ is closed for each $a\in\R$.
+A continuous function $f$ with an open domain is closed if and only $f(x)$ tends to positive infinity when $x$ approaches the boundary of its domain~\citep{boyd2004convex}.
+Assumption~\ref{ass:standard} is necessary for our analysis to ensure that the iterates of a method with a reasonably small stepsize stays within the domain $\cX$.
+Note that for $\cX=\R^d$ considered in most unconstrained optimization papers, the assumption is trivially satisfied as all continuous functions over $\R^d$ are closed.
+We consider a more general domain which may not be the whole space because that is the case for some interesting examples in our function class of interest (see Section~\ref{sec:examples}).
+However, it actually brings us some additional technical difficulties especially in the stochastic setting, as we need to make sure the iterates do not go outside of the domain.